Best Portable Monitors for Work and Travel (a budget-friendly perspective)

 - 10-point touch

-- Large (but portable) screen
+- Large (but still portable) screen

 - Full-size HDMI or USB-C connections